-A client recently purchased an office building and in completing their due diligence, decided that the attached parking structure needed restoration work.
-The client hired Innovative Engineering Inc. for repair estimatation and that the structure met code requirements.
+A client recently purchased an office building and while completing their due diligence, decided that the attached parking structure needed restoration work.
+The client hired Innovative Engineering Inc. for restoration engineering and to determine if the structure met code requirements.

 Due to these shortcomings, the client received a quote of $370,000 to replace the barrier system with one that met code.
 Rather than the owner paying over one-third of one million dollars, Innovative Engineering suggested performing a load test on the barrier.

 Upon completion of the load tests, it was determined that the vehicle barrier system could withstand the load and would only need relatively inexpensive modifications to meet the height and maximum opening requirements.

 Why does my old building need to meet the new code?

 There are a couple of common triggers that require an older building to meet the current building code.
 One trigger is an increase in occupancy type, for example, going from a Business office to an Assembly.
 The second common trigger is renovation cost.
 In accordance with the Georgia 2014 IBC Amendment 3401.7.2 if the cost of the new work exceeds 50% of the building replacement cost, the entire facility must be brought up to current code.

 Why load test my vehicle barrier if it won’t meet the other code requirements?

 Replacing the vehicle barrier system on an entire parking structure is a very expensive project.
 Before replacing the vehicle barrier due to height or opening issues, consider load testing the system first.